On November 26, 2013, I published an article titled “Surviving Bad Years”.

 My freshmen and sophomores are the most important kids in my program.
 I’ve always believed this.
 I hold this to be true in all sports.
 I also believe that SUCCESS is the most important experience for underclassmen.

 When I was a head basketball coach for nine years, only twice did I ever elevate a young kid to the varsity.
 Talented young athletes need to learn how to become leaders, not role players on the varsity.
 Some of our programs at Plainfield North are ruined by bringing up too many underclassmen.
 Development is stifled.
 The lower levels become embarrassments.
-When juniors and seniors see their jobs being taken by freshmen and sophomores, moral declines.
+When juniors and seniors see their jobs being taken by freshmen and sophomores, morale declines.
 Seldom do freshmen and sophomores truly improve the varsity’s chances of winning games.
 Even if they did, I believe it’s better to win or lose with juniors and seniors, maximizing the positive experiences of freshmen and sophomores.

 We once had an athletic director at North who did not agree with my philosophy.
 He said, “No freshman or sophomore ever earned a college scholarship.”
 I could go on an uncontrolled rant on that subject.
 Is that our purpose?
 Scholarships?
 Athletic scholarships sicken me.
 As with most things, money corrupts.
 With the ridiculous cost of college, parents are driven towards an unrealistic expectation of winning an athletic scholarship.
 Some Athletic Directors and coaches mindlessly jump on this bogus bandwagon.
 High school sports are educational.
 We are not the “minor leagues” for the NCAA.